-- (i) In case a separate application outside the CBS is used as the System for NPA / NPI identification and / or classification, the System must have access to the required data from the CBS and / or other relevant applications of the bank and the borrower / investment accounts shall be updated back into the CBS automatically, wherever applicable, through STP. - (ii) A bank shall keep the business logic and other parameters / configurations of the System updated to ensure that the System based identification, classification, provisioning and income recognition are strictly in compliance with the regulatory guidelines on an ongoing basis. - (iii) There should be periodic system audit, at least once in a year, by Internal / External Auditors who are well versed with the system audit both on system parameters as also from the perspective of compliance to Income Recognition, Asset Classification and Provisioning norms as per these Directions.
+- (1) In case a separate application outside the Core Banking System (CBS) is used as the System for NPA / NPI identification and / or classification, the System must have access to the required data from the CBS and / or other relevant applications of the bank and the borrower / investment accounts shall be updated back into the CBS automatically, wherever applicable, through STP. - (2) A bank shall keep the business logic and other parameters / configurations of the System updated to ensure that the System based identification, classification, provisioning and income recognition are strictly in compliance with the regulatory guidelines on an ongoing basis. - (3) There shall be periodic system audit, at least once in a year, by Internal / External Auditors who are well versed with the system audit both on system parameters as also from the perspective of compliance to Income Recognition, Asset Classification and Provisioning norms as per these Directions.

-(6) A bank shall adhere to the following baseline requirements while designing and maintaining the NPA classification Solution:
+40. A bank shall adhere to the following baseline requirements while designing and maintaining the NPA classification System:

-(i) Data Input

-- (a) Data Input in the system by any means should be fully captured and stored without truncation [For example, time stamp - with date and time, narration field, or any other text data captured]. - (b) Ensure presence of necessary validation / verification checks in the solution for the user inputs, wherever applicable.
-Such validations, among other things should check for data type validations, min/max value, exceptions, etc. - (c) Ensure necessary data validation/checks in the system for the data keyed in manually, wherever applicable.
-For example, such validations with master data (or parameters used in asset classification fed into the system as per the internal policy of the bank) could prevent issues related to incorrect entries generally seen (illustrative but not exhaustive list) in margin setting, moratorium period, security valuation, repayment schedule, products mapped / linked to different categories of account holders (as per applicability) etc. - (d) Data input shall be effected only after authentication and authorisation.
+- (1) Data Input - (i) Data Input in the System by any means shall be fully captured and stored without truncation [For example, time stamp - with date and time, narration field, or any other text data captured]. - (ii) Ensure presence of necessary validation / verification checks in the solution for the user inputs, wherever applicable.
+Such validations, among other things should check for data type validations, min / max value, exceptions, etc.

+- (iii) Ensure necessary data validation/checks in the System for the data keyed in manually, wherever applicable.
+For example, such validations with master data (or parameters used in asset classification fed into the System as per the internal policy of the bank) could prevent issues related to incorrect entries generally seen (illustrative but not exhaustive list) in margin setting, moratorium period, security valuation, repayment schedule, products mapped / linked to different categories of account holders (as per applicability) etc. - (iv) Data input shall be effected only after authentication and authorisation.

-(ii) User Access Management
+(2) User Access Management

-- (a) Ensure that all 'user-ids' in the solution have unique identification.
-If there are any generic user-ids used, it should only be used under exceptional circumstances and such ids should be mandatorily mapped to the employee ID of the user to fix accountability of the activities carried-out under the generic ID. - (b) Provide for two-factor or higher level of authentication for the users of the application. - (c) Restrict the access to the solution on 'need to have / least privilege' basis for all users.

-(d) Provide for maker checker authorisation / control for transactions (an illustrative list of transactions includes updating/modifying the internal accounts, customer accounts, parameters - both financial and non-financial that affect the status of the credit portfolio / loan / asset) entered in the solution.
-This shall also include transactions / activities carried out by administrator accounts in the application.
-(For example: activities such as create / update / modify user-ids, roles, privileges including access rights to various modules; system related activities including updates to master data, etc. should have at least two individuals to complete the activity).
+- (i) Ensure that all 'user-IDs' in the System have unique identification.
+If there are any generic user-IDs used, it shall only be used under exceptional circumstances and such ids shall be mandatorily mapped to the employee ID of the user to fix accountability of the activities carried-out under the generic ID. - (ii) Provide for two-factor or higher level of authentication for the users of the application. - (iii) Restrict the access to the System on 'need to have / least privilege' basis for all users. - (iv) Provide for maker checker authorisation / control for transactions (an illustrative list of transactions includes updating/modifying the internal accounts, customer accounts, parameters - both financial and non-financial that affect the status of the credit portfolio / loan / asset) entered in the solution.
+This shall also include transactions / activities carried out by administrator accounts in the System.
+(For example: activities such as create / update / modify user-IDs, roles, privileges including access rights to various modules; system related activities including updates to master data, etc. should have at least two individuals to complete the activity).